 A chronic cough is a cough that lasts for 8 weeks or more.
 It’s usually caused by an underlying condition, such as allergies or heartburn, and usually goes away after the underlying condition is treated.

-- Are you running a temperature higher than 38.3°C (101°F)?
+- A temperature (fever) higher than 38.3°C (101°F)

-- Are you losing weight without trying?
+- Losing weight without trying

 CAUSES & RISK FACTORS

 Several lifestyle and health conditions can cause chronic cough, including:

 - Common allergies (hay fever, mold, pets)